DuaLee/cocobot/README.md

 # CocoBot
 ## Overview
-A lightweight music and utility bot written in Python.
+A lightweight music and utility bot for Discord communities written in Python.

+This repository only contains the backend source code.
+Execution and hosting will be done by the user.

 ## Usage
 Prefixes: `!`, `-`